srdusr/notes/tools/ssh.md

 ### SSH (Secure Shell Protocol)
 - A method for secure remote login from one computer to another
+> \# Add information about local and target to define which machines

 * Find out your username
 `$ whoami`